python-control/python-control/doc/conventions.rst

 Systems must have compatible timebases in order to be combined.
-A system with timebase `None` can be combined with a system having a specified timebase, and the result will have the timebase of the latter system.
+A system with timebase `None` can be combined with a system having a specified timebase; the result will have the timebase of the latter system.
-Similarly, a discrete time system with unspecified sampling time (`dt = True`) can be combined with a system having a specified sampling time, and the result will be a discrete time system with the sample time of the latter system.
+Similarly, a discrete time system with unspecified sampling time (`dt = True`) can be combined with a system having a specified sampling time;
+the result will be a discrete time system with the sample time of the latter system.
 For continuous time systems, the :func:`sample_system` function or the :meth:`StateSpace.sample` and :meth:`TransferFunction.sample` methods